Joan Love, Senior Lecturer

 Joan became a Senior Lecturer and Level Coordinator on BA (Hons) Interior Architecture and Design in 2001.
 Her tutoring draws heavily on design inspiration found in the overlap between fine art, sculpture, music, literature, film and the sensory experience of interior space.

-Joan’s expertise is in the advancement of autism-friendly design assisting future professionals to shape responsive spatial environments.
-This is an ongoing pedagogic project, with nine local SEND schools and colleges and residential accommodation.
-She has undertaken specialist consultancy work for: Leeds City Council, Home Group, JLL Consulting, Universal Design Group, TOG.
+Joan's expertise is in the advancement of autism-friendly design assisting future professionals to shape responsive spatial environments.
+This is an ongoing pedagogic project, with ten local SEND schools and colleges and residential accommodation.
+She has undertaken specialist consultancy work for: Leeds City Council, Home Group, JLL Consulting, Universal Design Group, TOG, Argent.

-She is a Senior Fellow of the Higher Education Academy (2015), a Member of Interior Educators (2009), a Member of The Chartered Society of Designers (1988) and a Member of LSA Autism Research Lab (2019).
+Joan is a Senior Fellow of the Higher Education Academy (2015), a Member of Interior Educators (2009) and a Member of LSA Autism Research Lab (2019).

 Current Teaching